The Best Hot Springs Near Yellowstone

 Upper Potosi Hot Springs

-Upper Potosi Hot Springs in Pony, Montana is a public and free primitive geothermal rock-walled and gravel bottomed pool.
+Upper Potosi Hot Springs in Pony, Montana is a public and free geothermal, rock-walled, gravel-bottomed pool.
 You can camp at the Potosi Campground and from there it is a short 1.5 mile hike to the pool.
 This is a small, primitive pool that can only fit about 6 people, so we wouldn’t recommend it if you are with a large group.
-You can bring your furry friends with you to this hot spring, but please don’t let them go in the pool, and make sure that you clean up after yourself and are respectful of the area.
+This is one of the hot springs near Yellowstone where pets are permitted at the site, but please don’t let them go in the pool.
+Make sure that you clean up after yourself and your pets and are respectful of the area.

 Idaho Hot Springs